last updated 13 April 2021

 - Will I get any say in which vaccine I receive?

-- Very unlikely at the moment: the logistics of the roll-out are so challenging that at any given time, a particular centre is unlikely to have a choice and will depend on -what is available to it at the time.
+- The main criteria will be availability- with the caveat that new guidance is that AZ/Oxford vaccine is not offered to those aged under 30.
+The logistics of the roll-out are so challenging that at any given time, a particular centre is unlikely to have a choice and will depend on the overall supply chain at the time.

 - DEVELOPMENT PROCESS